Key Points

 Knowing which combinations to select for your experiment is more complicated than a full factorial.
 You have to balance your resolution and your orthogonality.

-It is important to understand that, while a fractional factorial DOE will save you time and money, since you are using fewer runs, you must balance that against the interaction information that you will lose.
+It is important to understand that, while a fractional factorial DOE will save you time and money since you are using fewer runs, you must balance that against the interaction information that you will lose.

 Your process variables have different impacts on your output.
 You need the whole picture.

-Main effects are the individual impacts of each factor on the output.
+The main effects are the individual impacts of each factor on the output.
 But the world is more complex than that, and most outcomes are a function of interactions, not just main effects.
 You must decide how much information about your interactions you are willing to give up by doing a fractional factorial experiment.

 You can determine main effects, some Interactions, and other outcomes from a fractional factorial DOE using statistics, so decisions are based on statistical significance rather than hunches or “seat of the pants” conclusions.

 A beverage manufacturer wanted to reduce the amount of overfilled bottles on its manufacturing line.
-Company leadership felt that the major factors in the process were the run speed of the machine, production shift, size of bottle, specific machine used, type of product, nozzle pressure, dispensing speed of the liquid, and desired degree of carbonation.
+Company leadership felt that the major factors in the process were the run speed of the machine, production shift, size of the bottle, specific machine used, type of product, nozzle pressure, dispensing speed of the liquid, and desired degree of carbonation.
 For a 2-level, 8-factor experiment, the required runs would be 256 runs.

 The original design by the Master Black Belt consisted of 100 bottles per run.
 He planned to take the fill level of those 100 and use the average in the calculations.
 Running a single bottle would have been impractical.
 After rethinking his design, the MBB decided to run a 1/8 fractional factorial to screen out any factors that did not seem to be significant.
 This only required 32 runs.